Fresh Produce Initiative

 Second Harvest Heartland is in the business of distributing large amounts of donated food to a variety of organizations and programs that directly serve clients.

-Second Harvest Heartland works with more than 1,000 agency partner programs in Minnesota and western Wisconsin that provide direct client service to people in need.
+Second Harvest Heartland works with nearly 1,000 agency partner programs in Minnesota and western Wisconsin that provide direct client service to people in need.

 SFSP (Summer Food Service Program)